urbit/docs/docs/arvo/security-driver.md

 navhome: /docs/
 next: false
 sort: 20
-title: Security Drivers
+title: Security drivers
 ---

-# Security Drivers
+# Security drivers

 A security driver is a file in `/=home=/sec/<tld>/<domain>/hoon` that handles the authentication for all HTTP requests to